jnozzi/cocoadev.com/markdown/HowToDeclareAbstractClasses.md

 ----

-I've said it before, and I'll say it again: General/ObjectiveC really needs proper access modifiers and support for things like final and abstract classes and methods.
+I've said it before, and I'll say it again: ObjectiveC really needs proper access modifiers and support for things like final and abstract classes and methods.

---General/TheoHultberg/Iconara
+--TheoHultberg/Iconara

 ----

 We don't need abstract classes: we have protocols.
 Also, "final" was added to Java because many web applets have to extend various classes to implement their functionality, but if they can override *anything*, that introduces a security hole large enough to park an iceberg though :)  We don't need final methods: we don't run untrusted code like Java does.

-Why do you feel we need these tools? -- General/KritTer
+Why do you feel we need these tools? -- KritTer

 ----

 Abstract classes are good since they they make the contract obvious.
-I can agree that it's just syntax sugar, but it's very good to be able to have compile-time-checking that you follow the contracts (that's why I really like General/ObjectiveC's static typing, even though it's just syntax sugar).
+I can agree that it's just syntax sugar, but it's very good to be able to have compile-time-checking that you follow the contracts (that's why I really like ObjectiveC's static typing, even though it's just syntax sugar).
 If the designer of a framework intended the class to be abstract, I think it's very good that the compiler tells me so.
 Moreover, abstract classes are more powerful than protocols, or rather, they solve another problem.
-An abstract class can contain logic with empty boxes, which the client programmer can fill in, as in General/TemplateMethod General/DesignPattern, a protocol cannot.
+An abstract class can contain logic with empty boxes, which the client programmer can fill in, as in TemplateMethod DesignPattern, a protocol cannot.
 Protocols are good for other things.

 Final is good for the same reason as abstract classes: a message that can't be missed: don't override this method!
 It is a useful feature of the Java language, for more things than applet access-control.
 If my design requires the exact implementation of a method, I mark it as final.
 If I have a class that should never be subclasses (since it would create strange and undefined behaviour), I mark it as final, nice.

---General/TheoHultberg/Iconara
+--TheoHultberg/Iconara

 ----
 It's not indispensable, though, unlike in Java.

 As to using abstract classes as a template, why not use a delegate object?
--- General/KritTer
+-- KritTer

 ----
-That's another solution to the same problem, it's very elegant in General/ObjectiveC, but it's not an argument for not having real abstract classes.
+That's another solution to the same problem, it's very elegant in ObjectiveC, but it's not an argument for not having real abstract classes.
---General/TheoHultberg/Iconara
+--TheoHultberg/Iconara

 ----
-See General/TemplateMethod for how to use a delegate object to implement this General/DesignPattern.
+See TemplateMethod for how to use a delegate object to implement this DesignPattern.
---General/AndrewBowman
+--AndrewBowman

 ----

 You can just override the designated initlializer of your code and go

-if (General/self class] isEqualTo:[[[AbstractClass class]]) {
+if (self class] isEqualTo:[[[AbstractClass class]]) {
-    General/NSLog(@"Error, attempting to instantiate General/AbstractClass directly.");
+    NSLog(@"Error, attempting to instantiate AbstractClass directly.");
     [self release];
     return nil;
 }